 SELECTED PROJECTS + EXHIBITIONS

-Awarded commission by Lumiere Festival to new site-specific artwork in Durham, 2017
+Awarded commission by Artichoke for two new site-specific artworks for Lumiere Durham, 2017

-Awarded commission by the Contemporary Arts Society on behalf of Stanhope PLC to develop two permanent, large-scale new artworks for the former BBC studios in White City, now known as the Television Centre, 2016-2017
+Awarded commission by the Contemporary Arts Society on behalf of Stanhope PLC to develop two permanent, large-scale new artworks for the former BBC studios in White City, now the Television Centre, 2016-ongoing

-Arts Council Award to develop large-scale outdoor glass sculptures, 2016
+Arts Council Award to develop large-scale outdoor sculptures, 2016

 ‘Antiprisms I-V’, Commissioned by Mehta Bell Projects for 40 Portman Square, London, 2016